-The LEGO Top Gear Rally Car, driven by The Stig goes off-road in this fast-paced, action-packed montage.
-Plus, we find out what this powerful 9V battery-powered engine isn't capable of!
+The LEGO Technic Top Gear Rally Car review, driven by The Stig, takes on an off-road adventure in this action-packed montage.
+We also explore the capabilities of its powerful 9V battery-powered engine.

-I hope you enjoy the video as much as I did making it!
-Head to YouTube.com/CheepJokes for more videos.
+I invite you to enjoy the video as much as I relished making it!
+For more exciting content, visit YouTube.com/CheepJokes.

 It’ll cost you nothing but will mean the world to us.